 - Vegetable garden

-scavenging Probably the first course (excuse the pun) of action would be scavenging and It might work for a little while but, as more and more people arrive, the less there will be left to scavenge.
+Scavenging Probably the first course of action would be scavenging and It might work for a little while but, as more and more people arrive, the less there will be left to scavenge.
 The other consideration is that the food might not be edible.
 Scavenging is the most unreliable way to obtain food.

 Hunting This could supplement your food rations for some time.
 The problem is that a lot more people will be taking hunting up as their primary food source.
 This means that the game and other animals will move further from the camps and you will have to travel further to hunt.

 Once you have meat, You need to prep it, treat the skin (because you will need it in the future) and know how to store both the meat and the skin.